AutoGestion2024/.github/profile/README.md

 - Commit and push the modifications: We commit and push our changes to the current branch
 - Create a pull request: To submit our modifications, we create a pull request
 - Maintainer: merge the pull request: The maintainer of the upstream repository reviews and merges our changes into the "main" branch

+## How to install on your phone

+1. Go to this [link](https://github.com/AutoGestion2024/AutoGestionApp/releases) and download the lastest release
+2. Download the apk on your phone
+3. Click on the apk file to install it